 We report annually on equity, diversity and inclusion work.
-On 24th October 2023, to mark the third anniversary of our EDI charter, IMPALA released its annual report on the work done in the past 12 months, focusing on the business case, successful projects and campaigns, as well as areas which still need to be improved.
+On 24th October 2024, to mark the fourth anniversary of our EDI charter, IMPALA released its annual report on the work done in the past 12 months, focusing on the business case, successful projects and campaigns, as well as areas which still need to be improved.
 Please read and share our statement here and our report here.

 Developing and promoting the business case for taking action is one of the priorities as set out in our charter.
 Our infographic shows that businesses with inclusive employment practices are more profitable, adaptable, innovative, have a better brand image and are able to attract and keep top talent.
 This is of particular value for small businesses who can see results more quickly.
 Please read and share here.